 1. Bombay Cats

 The Bombay is known for his sleek, black coat (that some say resembles patent leather).
-This designer breed was developed to retain the deep black color of the American shorthair and the sleek, muscular body of the Burmese.
-The resulting breed not only has these great looks but also has the easygoing personality of the American shorthair and the social nature of the Bombay.
+They were initially bred in the 1950s by crossing a Domestic Shorthair with a Burmese.
+This designer breed was originally developed to retain the deep black color of the American shorthair and the sleek, muscular body of the Burmese.
+This sweet cat breed is beautiful and also often has the easygoing personality of the American shorthair and the social nature of the Bombay.
+Remember: some purebred cat breeds are known for specific traits but, like humans, all cats are individuals and their temperaments will reflect that.

 Interesting fact: You can polish your Bombay with a chamois to obtain that sleek shine!

 The Chantilly-Tiffany cat comes in many colors (chocolate, cinnamon, lilac), but often has a soft black coat with a characteristically silky feel.
-These cats are both affectionate and demanding, social and loyal—which are some fantastic lap-cat qualities.
+These cats are often characterized as being a human-oriented breed and love to follow their human around.
+All cats have their own personalities, but some say these cats are affectionate, social and loyal—which are some fantastic lap-cat qualities.

 Interesting fact: The Chantilly-Tiffany’s beautiful golden eye color intensifies as the cat gets older.

-Persians have soft, pleasant voices and are quite affectionate, if a little shy.
-They do best in calm environments, and when at home, can be quite playful, according to the Cat Fanciers’ Association.
+Many Persians have soft, pleasant voices and are quite affectionate, if a little shy.
+They do best in calm environments, and when at home, can also be quite playful.
+This breed shares some characteristics with the beloved Maine Coon, but Persian cats tend to be smaller and weigh closer to 7-12 pounds.

 Interesting fact: Persians with black coats almost always have copper-colored eyes.